szaffarano/RF24SensorNet/README.md

 it'll run on ATtiny processors, but some juggling might be required to get a sketch in to their 8KB of flash.
 Optimizing code size and rearranging to make it easier to add new device types is next on the list of things to do.

-## Supported device types
-* **info**.
-Used to retrieve information about a node, including the status of all attached devices.
-* **power**.
-Used to retrieve information about a node's power supply.
-  Can be used to show battery status, or how much power is being supplied by an attached solar panel.
-* **switch**.
-A basic digital on/off switch.
-This can be used to switch relays attached to a node on and off, or a node can use it to report status of an attached switch.
-* **rgb**.
-Sends three values for red, green and blue channels.
-Used to control RGB lights, or fading lights.
-* **temp**.
-A temperature sensor.
-Currently only supports reading/sending temperatures, so it's not (yet) suitable for controlling thermostats.
-* **humid**.
-A humidity sensor.
-Sends relative humidity.

 ## Usage
 ### Sending messages